 The sequential aspect of the LNG siting process in California is crucial for understanding the current situation.
-During the seven year course of the process, the need for imported natural gas in California diminished greatly.
+During the seven-year course of the process, the need for imported natural gas in California diminished greatly.
 Instead of examining this need, the interested parties, "locked in" by previous decisions, are now examining the seismic data at a rather slow pace.
 This is an example of a process of nondecision making where the interested parties are using existing political institutions and procedures to limit the scope of actions.
-There may be no incentive for anyone to rule on the seismicity of Point Conception if there is now little interest in siting an LNG terminal.
+There may be no incentive for anyone to rule on the seismicity of Point Conception if there is now little interest in siting on LNG terminal.
+(For a more detailed discussion of the role of nondecision making in the political process, see Bachrach and Baratz, 1970.)